ccmaymay/transtab/README.md

 ```

-## How to install
+## Installation

+This fork of transtab is tested on Python 3.10.

-Install this fork of the transtab package directly from GitHub:
+Install the forked package directly from GitHub:

 ```bash
 pip install git+https://github.com/ccmaymay/transtab.git